-Silicon photonics technology has emerged as a promising solution to realize high performance computing (HPC) systems required for the Big Data era.
-Having various applications, including HPC, data centers, sensors and bio-sensing, aerospace, etc., it has attracted researchers and industries in different fields to explore different benefits and challenges of this technology.
-As an emerging area, it demands multidisciplinary collaborations and contributions, from material engineering to realize low-loss CMOS compatible components to software design tools to explore the design space of the resulting complex devices and systems.
+Silicon photonics has emerged as a promising solution to realize high performance computing (HPC) systems required in the Big Data era.
+Having various applications in the domains of HPC, data centers, sensors and bio-sensing, aerospace, etc., it has attracted researchers from academia and industries in different fields to explore different benefits and challenges of this technology.
+As an emerging area, it demands multidisciplinary collaborations and contributions, from material science and engineering, to realizing low-loss CMOS compatible components, as well as software CAD and design tools to explore the design space of the resulting complex devices and systems.

 In general, we expect to address and discuss the following questions at SPHPC:

 - Are 200G or 400G links and switches absolutely required in the next years?
 Or can double- or quad-rail 100G be satisfying solutions?

 - Is the lack of interconnect bandwidth really an obstacle for HPC system scaling?

 - Are parallel programmers bracing for bandwidth scarce environments (as they are preparing for the end of Moore’s Law)?
 Or are they betting on progresses in photonics?